Skip to main content

 An Intro to SaaS Recurring Revenue: Calculate MRR and ARR

-Cash burn and capital spending are inevitable when trying to scale a SaaS venture, especially in the early stages.
-Recurring revenue allows SaaS businesses to generate consistent revenue month over month, keep up with capital spending, and scale their way to a successful merger, acquisition, or IPO.
-In short, recurring revenue fuels growth in a subscription-based revenue model like SaaS.
+Cash burn and capital spending are inevitable when trying to scale a SaaS venture, especially in the early startup stages.
+Luckily, the recurring revenue brought in from subscription models allows SaaS businesses to generate consistent revenue month over month, keep up with capital spending, and scale their way to a successful merger, acquisition, or IPO.
+In short, recurring revenue fuels growth in a subscription-based revenue model like those frequently used in SaaS.

 Recurring revenue is commonly measured as either monthly recurring revenue (MRR) or annual recurring revenue (ARR).
 In relation to a SaaS business, this is usually made up of income from monthly or yearly subscriptions to cloud-based software.